warpstreamlabs/bento/website/docs/components/outputs/sql_raw.md

 ### `secret_name`

-An optional field that can be used to get the user + password from AWS Secrets Manager
+An optional field that can be used to get the Username + Password from AWS Secrets Manager.
+This will overwrite the Username + Password in the DSN with the values from the Secret only if the driver is set to postgres.

 Type: `string`